kittokin/makebakery/README.md

 >
 > —[Aaron Swartz: The Weblog, "Bake, don't Fry" (2002)](http://www.aaronsw.com/weblog/000404)

 I used to call this project **m4-bakery**, which conflated the use of GNU Make for coordinating the rendering of files with the use of [GNU m4][] for templating.
-Now, all the `m4`-related logic is [moved into a module][m4-module], so you can easily avoid it in favor of more modern templating engines, if you prefer.
+Now, all the `m4`-related logic is [relegated to a module][m4-module], so you can easily avoid it in favor of more modern templating engines, if you prefer.

 ## Similar projects

 It has been said that every programmer, at some point, writes a blog/website publishing engine.
-Here are some other such projects that are similar in some way.
+Here are some other such projects.

 - [staticsitegenerators.net](http://staticsitegenerators.net) contains a crowdsourced database of a myriad of different static site generators.
 - [Phil "technomancy" Hagelberg](https://technomancy.us/colophon) uses a minimalist approach including a 12-line Makefile and GNU M4.